Nuclear Engineering at Birmingham

 Birmingham has over 60 years' experience in preparing students for successful careers in the nuclear industry.
 Here are just a few reasons why we think studying Nuclear Engineering at Birmingham is the right choice for you:

-- 99% of our graduates are in full-time work, or further study, six-months after graduation (Destination of Leavers from Higher Education 2014/15)
+- 96% of our students are in graduate employment or further study, six months after studying with us.
+(Destination of Leavers from Higher Education 2015/16.

 Excellent career prospects